 - Oil.
 You can get away with using any oil.
 I usually use coconut oil because it is always in my pantry, but canola, vegetable, peanut, and grapeseed oils work, too.

 - Egg.
 You can substitute a flax egg to make these vegan.

 - Milk.
 You can use cow’s milk or any unsweetened nondairy milk.

 - Chocolate chips.
 I love to use dark chocolate morsels because they’re a little bit bigger and give you an amazing chocolatey bite!

 Don’t Sweat the Small Stuff

-My favorite thing about this recipe is it’s not at all finicky.
-It’s my go-to when I want to whip something up real quick to satisfy my baked goods craving.
+My favorite thing about this easy muffin recipe is it’s not at all finicky.
+It’s my go-to when I want to whip something up really quick to satisfy my baked goods craving.
 It’s just so versatile and non-fussy (why hello one-bowl baking, I’m back again!).

 This recipe also works beautifully with blueberries!
 Simply substitute fresh blueberries for chocolate chips.
 Sometimes I make the batter and do half chocolate chip, half blueberry.
-Because who doesn’t just love a good two-for-one?
+Or, when I can’t decide, I make these Blueberry Chocolate Chip Muffins.

 Don’t Forget to Line or Grease